elaewin/CFuWx/README.md

 Function to convert degrees to compass bearings from [this question on Stack Overflow](http://stackoverflow.com/questions/13220367/cardinal-wind-direction-from-degrees).

+HUGE thanks to Alex Gibson for his help in sorting out what was wrong with our search function!

 Background images from [Unsplash](https://unsplash.com/)

 Weather forecast data from the [Dark Sky API](https://darksky.net/dev/).